ibm-cloud-docs/assistant/actions-overview.md

 Actions represent the discrete tasks or questions that your assistant is designed to help customers with.

 Each action has a beginning and an end.
-An action begins when it recognizes the goal a customer wants to achieve based on the words she uses to articulate her goal.
+An action begins when it recognizes a goal based on the words the customer uses to articulate the goal.
 An action ends after the steps that are required to satisfy the customer's goal are completed.

-The body of the action is comprised of one or more *steps* that elicit the information your assistant needs to fulfill the customer's goal.
+The body of the action is composed of one or more *steps* that elicit the information your assistant needs to fulfill the customer's goal.

 An action is processed when a customer submits a message that the action is designed to understand and address.
 The order in which an action is placed in the actions list does not impact the priority that is given to the action.